vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

 An Event Hubs namespace provides DNS integrated network endpoints and a range of access control and network integration management features such as IP filtering, virtual network service endpoint, and Private Link and is the management container for one of multiple Event Hub instances (or topics, in Kafka parlance).
 The two Event Hubs required for this solution will be created within this namespace.

-1. Login to [portal.azure.com](https://portal.azure.com) using your Azure account credentials.

 1. Switch to your browser window containing your Azure portal.

 1. On the Azure portal menu, click **+ Create a resource**.